blobfile/blobfile/README.md

 The main function is `BlobFile`, a replacement for `GFile`.
 There are also a few additional functions, `basename`, `dirname`, and `join`, which mostly do the same thing as their `os.path` namesakes, only they also support `gs://` paths.

 By default reads copy the entire source file on creation and writes on `close()`.
 Set `streaming=True` to `BlobFile` to stream reads and writes instead.
-GCS files are written in large chunks though, so be careful if you do a log file this way as the end could be truncated.
+GCS files are written in large chunks though, so be careful if you do a log file with `streaming=True` as the end could be truncated if the program crashes.

 Example usage: